Conjugacy of unimodular pisot substitutions subshifts to domain exchanges: Basic definitions

-By a {\em topological dynamical system}, or dynamical system for short, we mean a pair $(X,S)$ where $X$ is a compact metric space and $S$ a continuous map from $X$ to itself.
+By a {\em topological dynamical system}, or dynamical system for short, we mean a pair $(X,S)$, where $X$ is a compact metric space and $S$ a continuous map from $X$ to itself.
 It is well-known that such a system endowed with the Borel $\sigma$-algebra admits a probability measure $\mu$ preserved by the map $S$, and then form a measurable dynamical system.
-If the probability measure $\mu$ is unique, the system is said {\em uniquely ergodic}.
+If $(X,S)$ admits a unique measure preserved by $S$, then the system is said {\em uniquely ergodic}.

-A {\em Cantor system} is a dynamical system $(X,S)$ where the space $ X $ is a Cantor space, {\em i.e.}, $ X $ has a countable basis of its topology which consists of closed and open sets and does not have isolated points.
 The system $(X,S)$ is {\em minimal} whenever $X$ and the empty set are the only $S$-invariant closed subsets of $X$.
 We say that a minimal system $(X,S)$ is {\em periodic} whenever $X$ is finite.